cysouw/diathesis/text/c02_structure.md

 b.
 Der Lastwagen fährt sich gut.
 :::

 A large group of diatheses uses light verbs in combination with a non-finite form of the lexical verb.
 A somewhat surprising insight resulting is that light-verb diatheses always involve a role-change of the nominative subject.
 I distinguish four different kinds of light verb constructions, to be discussed in four different chapters.
-Chapter [-@sec:participle] discusses light verb construction with participles, like the infamous *werden* passive [@next].
+Chapter [-@sec:participle] discusses light verb construction with participles, like the infamous *werden+Partizip* passive [@next].

 ::: ex
 a.
 Ich habe einen Brief geschrieben.
 b.
 Der Brief wurde geschrieben.
 :::

 The next three chapters describe different combinations of light verbs with lexical verbs in the infinitive.
-Chapter [-@sec:infinitive] discusses light verbs with straight infinitives, like the *lassen* causative [@next].
+Chapter [-@sec:infinitive] discusses light verbs with straight infinitives, like the *lassen+Infinitiv* causative [@next].

 ::: ex
 a.
 Ich wasche meine Kleider.
 b.
 Sie lässt mich meine Kleider waschen.
 :::

-Chapter [-@sec:zuinfinitive] investigates light verbs with *zu* plus infinitive, like the *sein* anticausative [@next].
-And finally, Chapter [-@sec:zuminfinitive] looks at the combinations with *zum* plus infinitive, like the *bringen* causative [@nnext].
+Chapter [-@sec:zuinfinitive] investigates light verbs with *zu* plus an infinitive, like the *sein+zu‑Infinitiv* passive [@next].
+And finally, Chapter [-@sec:zuminfinitive] looks at the combinations with prepositions plus an infinitive, like the *halten+am‑Infinitiv* causative [@nnext].

 ::: ex
 a.
 Ich führe einen Hund an der Leine.